mttcrn/polimi-CSE-notes/Natural Language Processing.md

 Word embeddings are **dense vectors** representing words in a high dimensional space.
 They are very low dimensional compared to one-hot encoding of terms.
 Just like one-hot encodings, word embeddings can be aggregated to represent sentences and documents.

 ![450](./assets/WE_vs_one-hot.png)
-Embeddings are produced by supervised machine learning models, which are trained to predict missing words based on surrounding context which may include only previous words (causal model) or also future words (non-causal model).
+Embeddings are produced by supervised machine learning models, which are trained to **predict missing words** based on **surrounding context** which may include only **previous words** (causal model) or also **future words** (non-causal model).
 It is a multi-class problem (estimate the probability for every word in a vocabulary).
 The issue is that even linear classifier requires very large number of parameters since it will be quadratic in the size of $V$.
 ### [[Artificial Neural Networks & Deep Learning#Word2Vec|Word2Vec]]
-It solved the parameter space issue by using bag-of-words representation, a NN with a single (linear) hidden layer and by training the model in a discriminative fashion by inventing negative examples.
+It solved the parameter space issue by using BOW representation, a NN with a single (linear) hidden layer and by training the model in a discriminative fashion by inventing negative examples.

 ![](./assets/word2vec.png)

 There are two versions of Word2Vec: